 Immersion Corp. v.
 HTC

-Representing Nalco in multiple patent cases involving use of solid water treatment products.
+(District Courts).
+Represented Nalco in multiple patent cases involving use of solid water treatment products.
 Cases were settled on confidential terms.

-Representing Ecolab in a series of patent cases involving methods of food processing, sanitization, and treatment.
+(District Courts).
+Represented Ecolab in a series of patent cases involving methods of food processing, sanitization, and treatment.
 Cases were settled on confidential terms.

 ProconGPS, Inc v.
 Skypatrol LLC

-(JAMS arbitration): Representing Skypatrol in patent infringement action involving GPS products.
+(JAMS arbitration).
+Represented Skypatrol in patent infringement action involving GPS products.
 Obtained favorable result (terms of award are confidential).